starlinq/pweave-noweb/README.md

 The current syntax highlighter does not support inline Pweave code in inline math expressions as `$ x= <%= x %> $`.
 A workaround is to use an alternative markup of the inline math as `\begin{math} x= <%= x %> \end{math}`.

 There is an issue with .Pnw file compilation using atom-latex package.
 The package does not recognize them as valid LaTeX files.
-To fix the issue, in package local installation folder I just changed one line to the `main.coffee` file:
+To fix the issue, in package local installation folder I just changed one line in the `main.coffee` file:

 ```coffee
 @disposables.add atom.workspace.observeTextEditors (editor) =>